Zedelgem

 Zedelgem ([ˈzeːdəlɣɛm]; Zillegem [ˈzɛləɦæm]) is a municipality located in the Belgian province of West Flanders.
 The municipality comprises the villages of Aartrijke, Loppem, Veldegem and Zedelgem proper.
 On January 1, 2019, Zedelgem had a total population of 22,813.
 The total area is 60.34 km2 which gives a population density of 378 PD/km2.

-Zedelgem and the surrounding area was home to a prisoner-of-war camp towards the end of World War II.
+Zedelgem and the surrounding area was home to prisoner-of-war camps towards the end of World War II.
 Although the camp was disbanded and prisoners released after the war, the site remained military domain until 1994.
 It is now a nature park.